The term arthritis can be applied to over two hundred separate conditions. The two most common forms are:

 Exercising - gentle exercise can help to keep the muscles strong and the joints supple.
 Swimming and Pilates are both excellent forms of exercise for arthritis sufferers.

 Loose weight - the more excess weight being carried, the more strain is placed on the joints

-Occupational Therapy - this involves adapting daily activities with the use of specialist equipment and gadgets.
-For example using an electric can-opener instead of a manual one.
+Occupational Therapy - this involves adapting daily activities through the use of specialist equipment and gadgets.
+For example, using an electric can-opener instead of a manual one.

 Osteoarthritis is the most common form of arthritis.
 It affects the cartilage and adjacent bone surfaces within joints.
 It is sometimes referred to as 'wear and tear' arthritis.

-The cartilage in usually weight bearing joints (most often the knee and hip) becomes damaged and worn away.
+The cartilage in usually weight-bearing joints (most often the knee and hip) become damaged and worn away.
 The exact reason for this is unknown, although there are some predisposing factors:

 - Age - OA becomes more prevalent in older patients.
 This is thought to be due to a reduced flow of blood to the joints and a slower rate of repair.
 OA has however been reported in teenagers too.